Onboardbase/secure-share/README.md

   - test message
 file: #Optional during receive
   - "./dev_build.sh"
 debug: 1 #Compulsory.
-0 is for off and 1 and above for on
+0 is for off, and 1 and above for on
 blacklists:
   - 34.138.139.178
 whitelists: